AlecBenzer/alecbenzer.github.com/_drafts/lets-build-a-deque.md

 of data.
 Internally, a vector is just an array that gets reallocated to larger and smaller sizes as needed.

-Here's a somewhat naive approach to writing a vector in C++:
+Here's a somewhat naive vector implementation in C++:

 {% highlight cpp %}
 template<class T>